 - Drain all items that can hold water (e.g. buckets, wells, bilge and ballast) on land, before moving to a new location.

 - Don’t let it loose!
 It is illegal to transport and release invasive species in BC.
-Never release any pets or domestic animals into the wild.
+Never release your pets into the wild or dump aquariums into waterbodies or storm sewers.

-- Report invasive species to the Province of BC, and access free reporting apps
+- Report invasive species to the Province of BC, including via the Invasives BC app.

 - Get involved in Invasive Species Action Month this May.